There are so many different kinds of

 Training Camp Live will go over various cool techniques to become

 more productive with your digital image editing.
-I haven’t been to one
+I haven’t been to

-personally yet but I’m sure they’re worth the decent price of admission
+personally yet but I’m sure they’re worth the decent price of

 because I’ve seen Jack Davis a few times and he’s worth his NAPP